JulianKeller/cs425-backdoor/eviltwin/EvilTwin_Setup.md

 	`vim /etc/NetworkManager/NetworkManager.conf`

 	Add these lines to the end of the file to resolve conflicts between airmon-ng and the NetworkManager.
-	Replace `A2:B2:C2:D2:E2:F2` with the MAC address of the wireless adapter obtained in the previous step with `iwconfig`.
+	Replace `A2:B2:C2:D2:E2:F2` with the MAC address of the wireless adapter.
 	```
 	[keyfile]
 	unmanaged-devices:mac=AA:BB:CC:DD:EE:FF, A2:B2:C2:D2:E2:F2